Thehashhobo/Cell-Growth-Simulation/README.md

 ### Running the application
 2. Navigate to the project directory: \
 `cd cell-growth-simulation`
-3. Install Dependencies(Note that warnings from deprecated dependencies can be safely ignore due to simiplicity of this project): \
+3. Install Dependencies(Note that warnings from deprecated dependencies can be safely ignore due to simplicity of this project): \
 `npm install`
 4. Start the development server: Open your browser and navigate to http://localhost:3000 to view the application: \
 `npm start`